Ryaan101/cybersecurity-career-development-inl-event/README.md

 Based on this experience, I am actively preparing to apply for internships at Idaho National Laboratory by:

 - Improving my resume to reflect technical skills
 - Expanding my GitHub portfolio with relevant projects
 - Practicing cybersecurity skills through hands-on platforms
 - Networking with professionals and recruiters
 - Reviewing internship requirements and expectations

 ---

 ## Reflection

-See `reflection.md` for a detailed reflection on this experience, including:
+See `Reflection.md` for a detailed reflection including:
 - Activity description
-- Decisions made
+- Technical and professional decisions
 - Contributions
-- Self-assessment
+- Quality assessment
 - Career alignment

 ---

 ## Repository Structure
+Notes + screenshots/ # Event notes and screenshots Resume + cover Letter/ # Resume and cover letter documents README.md # Project overview and details
+Reflection.md # Reflection write-up

+---

+## Outcome

+This experience helped me better understand the cybersecurity field, what employers are looking for, and how to position myself as a strong internship candidate.
+It also provided clear next steps for gaining experience and preparing for opportunities such as the INL internship.